tanmay-joshi-official/Hackers-Terminal/README.md

 # Hacker's Terminal Simulator 💻🟢

 Welcome to my **Hacker's Terminal Simulator** mini project!
-This is a **fun JavaScript project** that simulates a hacker terminal with sequential messages and blinking dots.
+This is a **fun JavaScript project** that simulates a hacker's terminal with sequential messages and blinking dots.
 Totally safe — no real hacking involved 😈

 ---